-Consequently, prophecies and auguries soon became all the rage and cheap publications like almanacs, which attracted a wide range of readers, and began to flood the book market.
+Consequently, prophecies and auguries soon became all the rage and cheap publications like almanacs, which attracted a wide range of readers, began to flood the book market.
 John Florio was shrew enough to understand that this subject had high appeal among the English readers, and published this small but vivid and entertaining almanack which contains various tokens of foul, fair and calm weather, and it is not surprising that it was so successful that got a reprint in 1598.

 John Florio had particular interest in prognostications and signs from the climate and weather.
 In Giardino di Ricreatione it is possible to find many proverbs about seasons.
 In Queen Anna’s New World of Words he wrote:

 Ecnéphia, a kind of prodigious storme comming in Sommer with furious flashings, the firmament seeming to open and burne, as hapned when the Earle of Essex parted from London to goe for Ireland.